pieropalevsky/sec_edgar_wrapper/README.md

-# python-sec-edgar-wrapper
+# sec_edgar_wrapper

-python-sec-edgar-wrapper is a work in progress wrapper for SEC Edgar API or lack thereof.
+sec_edgar_wrapper is a work in progress wrapper for SEC Edgar API or lack thereof.
 It also contains parsers the following forms

   - 13F-HR
   - More will be added as needed

+# Installation

+    $ pip install sec_edgar_wrapper

 # Usage